robertvandenbaar/LDG/README.md

 These images are created on the fly or you can use the cron.php to create these (and the thumbnails) all at once.

 ### Search
 You can search for images using the search box on the top right.
+You can enter multiple words to further narrow the results.

-To use the search feature you need to use the cron.php file to generate the index (on a daily basis).
+To use the search feature you need to use the cron.php file to generate the index (on a daily basis for example).
 You should run this command as the webserver user, for example:
 ```bash
 sudo -u www-data php cron.php